kvasdopil/food/README.md

 - `src/app/feed/page.tsx`: client component displaying paginated recipe feed with infinite scroll.
 Reads search query and tags from URL.
 Responsive grid layout works on all screen sizes.
 - `src/components/recipe-search-bar.tsx`: search bar component with search icon, inline tag display (between icon and input), and clear button that clears both search and tags.
 Uses react-icons for icons.
 Tags are displayed as chips with individual remove buttons.
 - `src/components/add-recipe-button.tsx`: button component with transparent background and dark-gray plus icon.
 Only visible for logged-in users.
 - `src/components/add-recipe-modal.tsx`: responsive modal component for adding recipes.
 Fullscreen on mobile, centered window on desktop.
+Allows users to enter natural language descriptions of meals, generates recipes using AI (with ingredients, instructions, tags), automatically generates preview images, and saves recipes to the database.
 Closes on Escape key or clicking outside.
 Prevents body scroll when open.
+Uses Supabase authentication for API calls.
 - `src/components/recipe-feed-card.tsx`: recipe card component for feed page with image, title overlay, description, clickable tags (toggle filters), and favorite button.
 - `src/hooks/useTags.ts`: React hook for managing tags in feed context.
 Parses tags from URL, provides remove/clear functions.
 Preserves search query when modifying tags.
 - `src/lib/tag-utils.ts`: Utility functions for parsing tags from URLs and building tag URLs.
 Used by both client components and API routes.